andreisperid/E-TKT/docs/features.md

 - Automatic text center;
 - Margin modes: tight, margin (1 space on each side) or full (maximum input length);
 - Buttons for special characters: ♡  ☆  ♪  $ @
-- + REEL function to install a new tape reel;
+- "+ REEL" function to install a new tape reel;
 - Manual commands: feed & cut;
 - Calibration setup for fine tuning the character alignment and pressing force.